About the site

 - an international SSE calendar provides the dates of national and international SSE-related events ;

-- the SSE bibliographythat gathers the publications of publishing year :
+- the SSE publications sectionthat gathers those by publishing year :

 - a SSE Encyclopedia section, where you will find a glossary with a wide range of definitions of SSE concepts.
 Solecopedia is designed as a wiki in 7 languages explaining the terminology associated with the SSE and providing translations in other languages.
 You can then look for the corresponding keywords and documents, analyses or case studies, that further illustrate the definitions.